opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/README.md

 This event is for sharing information, prototyping, testing, and specifying interoperability among cybersecurity automation technologies.
+The focus of this event will be [this usecase](./UseCases/README.md).

 Information on previous events can be found at [PastPlugfests](../../PastPlugfests/).